Ggs91/EventBright/README.md

 I replicated 2 organisms from the official EventBrite website: cards and the event listing on the event show page.

 ##### 2.2.1 Cards
 Cards are composed of an image section and a body section with informations about the event.
-They have 2 main shapes, a "regular" and a "horizontal" one when under a certain breakpoint.
+They have 2 main shapes, a "regular" and a "horizontal" one for mobile view.
+The switch happen under a certain breakpoint.
 To make the transition, I've used 2 main classes that are applied dynamically depending on the breakpoint.

 In the card partial `app/views/events/_event_card.html.erb` there is only 2 classes applied by default